-If you live in one of these areas, this is your opportunity to share your ideas and comments about local transport and to learn more about alternative travel options available to you (cycling, walking, and car sharing or taking the bus or train).
+If you are a resident of Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland or Stockton-on-Tees, this is your opportunity to share your ideas and comments about local transport and to learn more about alternative travel options available to you (cycling, walking, and car sharing or taking the bus or train).

 Darlington became a Sustainable Travel Demonstration Town in 2004 delivering a five year project funded by the Department for Transport (DfT), to implement projects and test ideas to see if these could change the way people travel in Darlington.
 The project was named "Local Motion" and following its success, the research was used as evidence to inform a bigger funding programme that local authorities could bid into.
 This new fund, Local Sustainable Transport Fund (LSFT) enabled Darlington to extend the Local Motion works across the borough and through a partnership with Durham County Council, into South Durham (2011-2015).

 The two core objectives of the LSTF fund were to support the local economy and reduce carbon omissions.
 Four secondary objectives were to help to deliver wider social benefits; improve safety; improve the local environment; and to promote more physical activity.